EmilStenstrom/justhtml-xss-bench/README.md

 ## Vector schema

-Each vector file is either:

-- a JSON list of vector objects (legacy format), or
-- a JSON object wrapper (v1) with header metadata:
+Each vector file is a JSON object wrapper (v1) with header metadata:

 	- `schema`: must be `"xssbench.vectorfile.v1"`
 	- `meta`: file-level metadata (including a `license.file` pointing at a `xssbench-*-LICENSE.txt` file)